iremgulcin/acelya-kardelen-emine-cevdet/README.md

 In the application phase of the model, there will be a front-end where users can select the route, date, and time.
 After making selections, the model's prediction will be displayed on the screen.

 ## Future Plans
-One feature we plan to implement in the future is to display and compare the predicted value with the data from the same date and time one year ago.
-This allows for the verification of prediction accuracy and facilitates gathering feedback to address real-world issues.
-Additionally, we aim to compare previous hours of the same route to provide users with insights.
+One future plan would be to use real-time data in order to predict *user flow* and to calculate importance of each stop of the routes.
+This would deflinitely improve the predictions of the model.

 ## License
 This project is licensed under the MIT License.